ikramzul069-sudo/RDFS-Schema-Design-Semantic-Data-Processing/README.md

 ## 1. About This Project & File Structure

 ### Project Description
-This project implements a Semantic Web data pipeline using Python, `rdflib`, and `owlrl` to parse tabular data into a structured knowledge graph.
+This project implements a Semantic Web data pipeline using Python, `rdflib`, and `owlrl` to parse tabular human resources and academic data into a structured knowledge graph.

 The primary objective of this project is to build and analyze an RDF graph using:
-* **Data Transformation:** Converting raw CSV data (`placements.csv`) regarding personnel assignments, projects, and organizations into formalized RDF triples using custom namespaces.
+* **Data Transformation:** Processing raw CSV data (`placements.csv`) regarding researchers, internal organizations, and multi-year project assignments, transforming them into formalized RDF triples using standard and custom namespaces (`ex`, `foaf`, `rdf`, `rdfs`).
-* **Ontology & Reasoning:** Applying RDFS semantics and reasoning (entailment) via `owlrl` using a predefined schema (`schema.ttl`) to infer new relationships and validate data integrity.
+* **Ontology & Reasoning:** Applying RDFS semantics and logical reasoning via `owlrl` using a custom ontology definition (`schema.ttl` or generated via `schema.py`) to infer implicit relationships, handle subclass hierarchies, and ensure data consistency.
-* **Data Extraction (SPARQL):** Formulating and executing complex SPARQL queries to extract insights, such as calculating project assignment statistics, filtering by date constraints, and identifying multi-country organizational operations.
+* **Data Extraction (SPARQL):** Executing automated SPARQL queries to answer specific structural and statistical questions, such as tracking active assignment dates, aggregate project counts, and operational mappings across cities and countries.

-This project covers essential Semantic Web and Knowledge Graph concepts, including URI generation, RDF serialization (Turtle format), graph querying, and logic-based entailment testing.
+This project covers essential Semantic Web and Knowledge Graph concepts, including URI generation, automated RDFS entailment checking, graph serialization (Turtle format), and semantic querying.

 ### File Structure & Functionality
 Here is a breakdown of the key files involved in this repository:
-* **`main.py`**: The core Python script containing the complete pipeline.
-It handles CSV reading, RDF graph construction, entailment checking, and SPARQL query execution.
+* **`main.py`**: The core Python script containing the execution pipeline.
+It reads the CSV dataset, builds the base RDF graph, triggers the `owlrl` reasoning engine, runs verification queries, and serializes all final logs.
+* **`schema.py`**: A programmatic definition script used to generate or manage the semantic schema triples, structural properties, and RDFS constraint hierarchies.
-* **`placements.csv`** *(Input)*: The raw dataset containing assignment details, person IDs, project codes, and organization locations.
+* **`placements.csv`** *(Input)*: The raw dataset containing tabular relationship data, including unique IDs, names, project roles, timeline dates, and geographical locations.
-* **`schema.ttl`** *(Input)*: The Turtle file containing the RDFS ontology rules used to infer new knowledge during the entailment phase.
+* **`schema.ttl`** *(Input)*: The Turtle file containing the core RDFS ontology classes, sub-properties, and domain/range definitions used by the reasoner during the entailment phase.
-* **`outputs/`** *(Generated)*: A directory created automatically upon execution.
+* **`outputs/`** *(Generated)*: A directory created automatically upon running the pipeline.
 It houses:
-  * `data.ttl`: The serialized RDF graph in Turtle format.
+  * `data.ttl`: The final, inferred RDF knowledge graph serialized in Turtle format.
-  * `entailment_report.txt`: The PASS/FAIL results of the automated RDFS entailment tests.
+  * `entailment_report.txt`: A verification text file logging the PASS/FAIL validation status of target RDFS logical assertions.
-  * `answers.txt`: The formatted results returned by the 4 SPARQL queries.
+  * `answers.txt`: The formatted and clean query outputs answering the project's analytical SPARQL requirements.

 ---